 There are some simple things you can do to prepare for when your water has been turned off.

-When we do planned maintenance on our pipes, we will give you at least three days’ notice of any planned water interruption.
+When we do planned maintenance on our pipes, we will give you one week's notice of any planned water interruption.

 If there is a fault, such as a burst or leak, which requires emergency repair, we cannot give you advance warning that the water will be turned off.
 If this happens we will work as fast as we can to get the water back on.